The TL;DR

 Claude App is now fully connected to your MCP360 server, enabling smooth automation, real-time data access, and efficient workflow management.

-How to Connect MCP360 with Claude Code
+Connect MCP with Claude Code

 Claude Code operates in your terminal or IDE, bringing AI assistance directly into your development environment.
 MCP360 integration makes it even more powerful during coding sessions.